wix-incubator/erb/errors/wix-errors/README.md

 - `message` - mandatory, valid string
 - `cause` - opt, instance of `Error`

-If you want to define other values for `errorCode` or HTTP status code, please use `WixBaseError` class constructor (see below).
+If you want to define other values for `errorCode` or HTTP status code, please use `wixErrorBase` class constructor (see below).

-## wixBaseError(errorCode, httpStatusCode)
+## wixErrorBase(errorCode, httpStatusCode)
 Returns a `class` with `errorCode` and `httpStatusCode` properties.

 - `errorCode` opt, default is `-100`